 Women's & Gender Studies is an interdisciplinary academic field which explores issues of power, gender identity, and hierarchy, based on sexual difference.
-Drawing upon a variety of traditional disciplines, such as philosophy, psychology, sociology, literature and the arts, Women's & Gender studies offers students an opportunity to learn how women and men of various racial, ethnic, economic and sexual identities are affected by the of construction of gender and theories of sexual difference.
+Drawing upon a variety of traditional disciplines, such as philosophy, psychology, sociology, literature and the arts, Women's & Gender studies offers students an opportunity to learn how women and men of various racial, ethnic, economic and sexual identities are affected by the construction of gender and theories of sexual difference.

-Because women's and feminist scholarship has so dramatically altered our way of thinking about and understanding the world, students in this discipline perform a cross-disciplinary germination of ideas that complements and informs every academic field and profession.
-Women's & Gender Studies makes an ideal minor or double major engaging students in vital questions of theory and practice.
+Because women's and feminist scholarship has so dramatically altered our way of thinking about and understanding the world, students in this discipline perform a cross-disciplinary germination of ideas that complements and informs every academic field and profession, making it an ideal minor or double major.
+Combining theory and practice, Women's & Gender Studies allows students to explore cultural, political, and historical contexts for understanding sex and gender in light of social justice and human rights concerns.